ChrstphrHll/npc_gen/students/Wren Urmicca.md

 ### Description
 - Half-Orc Monk from Magmus Centerhold
 - 1st year Protection student in Elkenval
-- long wavy red hair that's put up, Gray eyes, and Deep Green skin
+- short curly strawberry blond hair that's plain, Gray eyes, and Deep Green skin
 - Is Venturesome and Suspicious, and has Righteous as their ideal

 ### Organizations